dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in Germany.
 This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
 With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.